01 of 04

 To prepare card or wood scraps to make the core of a dolls house miniature book, first cut the page sections to size.
 As mentioned in the previous step, the page center should be slightly smaller than the book cover.
 If your wood or card is not thick enough for a particular thickness of a book, you can make it thicker by gluing several layers together.
 Try to match up the edges as neatly as possible.

 When you have a solid core assembled You will need to give the core the look of individual pages.
 To do this, use medium sandpaper wrapped around a toothpick, or brush handle, which is close to the width of your book spine.
 Use the sandpaper to sand a slight well down the length of your 'pages' on the opening side of your book.
 Sand the upper and lower edges of your book filling as well.
-If you are using paper, cut the pages and glue them together along the spine while clamped as outlined in the materials instructions.
+If you are using paper, cut the pages and glue them together along the spine while clamped as outlined in the instructions of the material.

 When the medium, gesso or paint is dry, sand the edges of your book 'pages' without sanding the brush strokes you created.
 Take a dilute layer of an ochre or putty-colored acrylic paint and wash it over the textured edges of your book.
 Wipe the excess paint off with a paper towel.
 This will put a bit of dark paint between the 'page lines' on your book to make them look more realistic.
 Set your page filling aside to dry.